 Welcome and Orientation.
 Enhance community welcoming activities and services.
-This could include a more robust "Welcoming Week" organized by the City, having "Welcome" on the front door in the different languages that residents speak, holding a City services roadshow, and distributing welcome and orientation packets for newcomers, working with existing partners.
+This could include a more robust "Welcoming Week" organized by the City, having "Welcome" on the front door of City Hall in the different languages that residents speak, holding a City services roadshow, and distributing welcome and orientation packets for newcomers, working with existing partners.

-- Create a staff interdepartmental "Welcome" team. - Use the team to help plan events, materials, and the roadshow.
+- ^D Create a staff interdepartmental "Welcome" team. - Use the team to help plan events, materials, and the roadshow.